Choosing the Best Sewing Machine Oil

 Some sewing machines, typically home machines, do not need to be oiled.
 If your machine has all plastic and rubber parts, it might not require oiling.
 Always refer to your owner's manual to see if your sewing machine needs to be oiled.
 If your sewing machine has metal parts, chances are very high that it needs lubrication; however, be sure to confirm this in your manual.
 All Sailrite sewing machines need to be oiled regularly in order to function to their highest potential.

 Each Sailrite guidebook has detailed oiling and lubrication instructions.
-The Ultrafeed® should be oiled every eight hours of use.
-It should also be oiled before it is put in storage.
+Ultrafeed® and Leatherwork® Sewing Machines should be oiled every eight hours of use.
+The machine should also be oiled before it is put in storage.
 If working in a marine or other harsh environment, we recommend oiling all working parts prior to storage and before each use.

 Although the Fabricator® is an auto-lubricating machine, it's important to regularly check the oil level to keep the machine at peak performance.
 You can also manually oil the Fabricator at designated lubrication points indicated in your guidebook.
 Occasional manual oiling of the hook and internal moving parts is recommended even for auto-lubricating sewing machines.

 Sailrite recommends oiling the Professional Sewing Machine after 40 hours of continual use.
 You should also oil it before using the machine if it has been sitting unused for more than 30 days.
 The guidebook indicates which covers to remove in order to access the lubrication points.
 As a general rule, any component that looks like a gear, cam or slide should be oiled.

 Comparing Sailrite Oil & Super Lube